2007 BMW 335i Coupe Road Test Review

 Active Steering is available as an option but our test drive BMW 335i was not so equipped.
 The option provides a variable steering ratio thats unnerving to newcomers, making parking easier without upsetting control at higher speeds.
 We have sincere doubts whether the benefits are worth the cost and added complexity.

-Not fade away BMW provided the 335i with massive brakes capable of prodigious stopping, but when coming to a full stop, we found them touchy and difficult to modulate.
+BMW provided the 335i with massive brakes capable of prodigious stopping, but when coming to a full stop, we found them touchy and difficult to modulate.
 New features have been added for 2007, however, including the ability to counteract any brake fading at extremely high brake temperature by increasing brake pressure.

 Another brake system trick: Lifting off the gas suddenly moves the brake pads closer to the discs for quicker application.
 Another piece of standard equipment, Brake Drying, periodically wipes the discs clear of water by lightly applying the brakes.
 Another neat brake system feature is Start-Off Assistant.
 It momentarily applies the brake to stop rollback on uphill starts.
 Unnecessary for experienced drivers such as ourselves, perhaps, but it quickly spoils one when driving somewhere like San Francisco, where our test drive began and ended.